plezidevops/banking-app/README.md

 # banking-app

-This is an application that simulates the services a bank offers to their clienteles.
+This application simulates the services a bank offers to their clienteles.